kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(d\) If the procedure set forth in paragraph (c)(2) of this section is used to demonstrate compliance and marginal conditions exist during flight test with regard to reversal of primary longitudinal control force, flight tests must be accomplished from the normal acceleration at which a marginal condition is found to exist to the applicable limit specified in paragraph (b)(1) of this section.

-\(e\) During flight tests required by paragraph (a) of this section, the limit maneuvering load factors prescribed in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.333   Flight maneuvering envelope.|§25.333]](b) and 25.337, and the maneuvering load factors associated with probable inadvertent excursions beyond the boundaries of the buffet onset envelopes determined under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.251   Vibration and buffeting.|§25.251]](e), need not be exceeded.
+\(e\) During flight tests required by paragraph (a) of this section, the limit maneuvering load factors prescribed in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.333   Flight maneuvering envelope.|§§25.333]](b) and 25.337, and the maneuvering load factors associated with probable inadvertent excursions beyond the boundaries of the buffet onset envelopes determined under [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.251   Vibration and buffeting.|§25.251]](e), need not be exceeded.
 In addition, the entry speeds for flight test demonstrations at normal acceleration values less than 1 g must be limited to the extent necessary to accomplish a recovery without exceeding VDF/MDF.

 \(f\) In the out-of-trim condition specified in paragraph (a) of this section, it must be possible from an overspeed condition at VDF/MDF to produce at least 1.5 g for recovery by applying not more than 125 pounds of longitudinal control force using either the primary longitudinal control alone or the primary longitudinal control and the longitudinal trim system.
 If the longitudinal trim is used to assist in producing the required load factor, it must be shown at VDF/MDF that the longitudinal trim can be actuated in the airplane nose-up direction with the primary surface loaded to correspond to the least of the following airplane nose-up control forces:

-\(1\) The maximum control forces expected in service as specified in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.301   Loads.|§25.301]] and 25.397.
+\(1\) The maximum control forces expected in service as specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.301   Loads.|§§25.301]] and 25.397.

 \(2\) The control force required to produce 1.5 g.